hamzaTCF/meet/README.md

 ## **Feature 4: Use the App when Offline**

+As a user<br>
+I should be view events in offline mode<br>
+So that I can still view events when I have no internet connection<br>

 > Scenario 1: Show cached data when there’s no internet connection
 >
 > - `Given` there is no internet connection